seqeralabs/nf-tower-aws/forge/README.md

 > [!NOTE]
 > AWS does not support restricting IAM permissions on EC2 launch templates based on specific
 > resource names or tags.
-Because of this limitation, it is not currently possible to scope IAM
-> permissions to specific launch templates.
-As a result, permission to operate on any resource `*`
-> must be granted.
+As a result, permission to operate on any resource `*` must be granted.

 ### AWS Systems Manager (SSM)